mikedlc/AsioOtus/Manuals and Documentation/B3 Driver Manual Notes.md

 	- P2.071 or handshake with LinuxCNC to establish absolute origin
 		- To set current location as origin:
 			- Set P2.008 to 271, then set P2.071 to 1.
 When P2.071 is set to 1, the current position is set as the origin
+		- DI.ABSE then DI.ABSC, described on page 10-19

 - EMC IO
 	- http://www.linuxcnc.org/docs/html/man/man1/io.1.html